’90s No. 1s Revisited: “Gangsta’s Paradise”

 Although Coolio’s hair and other music suggest he’s a lighthearted party boy, on “Gangsta’s Paradise” he seems surprisingly comfortable expressing serious sentiments with the gravitas of someone speaking from experience.
 He does great vocal work here, and in fact won the Grammy for Best Rap Solo Performance for this effort (his only Grammy to date).

-Was it dope?
-Yes.
-We’d argue this was, in fact, the first “serious” Hip-Hop song by a black artist to top the Hot 100.
+We’d argue that “Gangsta’s Paradise” was the first “serious” Hip-Hop song by a black artist to top the Hot 100.
 Prior to “Gangsta’s Paradise,” rap songs that had reached the summit were very lighthearted: “Jump,” “Good Vibrations” and “Baby Got Back” among them.
 But on this track, Coolio was addressing very real issues, and critics and audiences appreciated it.
 The track was nominated for Record of the Year, becoming only the second Hip-Hop song to be in the running for that honor (following “U Can’t Touch This” by MC Hammer five years prior).
 We’d argue that this was palatable to mainstream Americans because of its association with Dangerous Minds; it came off as a musical interpretation of the film’s themes, allowing the listener to disassociate with the content and dismiss it as fiction.
 But nevertheless, it was a foreshadowing of the more serious Hip-Hop that would dominate the charts in 1996-1997.

 Does it hold up?
 “Gangsta’s Paradise” is one of the pivotal classic Hip-Hop songs of the ’90s.
 It got a new audience and second wind when “Weird Al” Yankovic lampooned it on “Amish Paradise,” one of his best-known hits.
 But the track bears little to no resemblance to the hard-on-these-ears Hip-Hop of today, so in that sense it may not hold up too well.
 A song about gangstas today would be considered retro, if not played out.